Helen Perkin: Later career

 After World War II Helen Perkin and her husband visited the Russian mystic George Gurdjieff in Paris.
 Following the death of Ouspensky in 1947 they were increasingly active in the Gurdjieff spiritual movement, first in London (where a fellow member of the movement was Jane Heap), and (from 1965) in Sydney, Australia, where they emigrated and remained for the rest of their lives.
 They established the Gurdjieff Society of Newport.
 Recordings of her playing music for Gurdjieff by Thomas de Hartmann were issued on CD under the name Helen Adie.
 But she was also a Movements teacher and composed music for the Movements as well.
 Some of this music has been published and privately circulated.

 George and Helen Adie were depicted as the fictional characters Mr and Mrs Todd Ashby in Carl Ginsburg's Medicine Journeys: Ten Stories (Center Press, 1983), specifically the story 'The Daphne Blossom'.
 George Adie died in 1989.
-Perkin died in Sydney, Australia seven years later, aged 88.
+Perkin died in Sydney seven years later, aged 88.